Wild Pumpkins at Midnight: Formation and early years

 In 1984, Tasmanians, Debra Manskey on vocals and guitar and Michael Turner on vocals and guitar joined with New South Wales-born Dan Tuffy on bass guitar and vocals to form Wild Pumpkins at Midnight.
+The band emerged within Tasmania's post-Franklin River campaign folk-protest movement of the mid-1980s, performing regularly at the Dog House Hotel in Hobart.
+The band had evolved from Tintagel's Lament, a band comprising Manskey, Michael McDougall and Ashley Vincent Hazelwood III.
+They needed a bass player and Turner joined on double bass.
+McDougall and Hazelwood left, Turner suggested the new name and Tuffy subsequently joined the group.

 They played blues/roots rock and their debut single, "Birth of a Nation" was released early in 1987 on WPAM, it was followed in March by 10-track cassette, Scenesville on Dex.
 They relocated to Melbourne and signed with Major Records in 1987 and released, Wild Pumpkins at Midnight, a five-track EP in 1988.
 After signing with Sydney label, Mighty Boy, they released "Watermelon Patch" as a single in March 1989 followed by albums Living in April 1989 and This Machine Is Made of People in August.

 In 1990, at the Australian Recording Industry Association (ARIA) Music Awards, they won 'Best Independent Release' for their album This Machine Is Made of People.
+The 1989 album was produced as part of a songwriting and community arts project funded by the Australian Council of Trade Unions (ACTU).
+The initiative sought to reconnect the union movement with its songwriting heritage.
+Turner and Tuffy visited workplaces across Tasmania, including mines in Zeehan, hospitals, government centres and zinc works, collaborating with workers and artists to develop material reflecting working conditions.
+Former Premier Jim Bacon, a former Australian Workers Union secretary, was instrumental in supporting the project.

 Little Victories was released in 1990, Manskey left prior to the band relocating to London in June with new drummer, Ashley Davies.

+Prior to relocating to London, the band spent three months in Brisbane, Queensland, working with street-involved youth and children in juvenile detention, developing songs collaboratively with participants.
+Although funding limitations prevented a formal release, select songs were released on later WIld Pumpkins records.